NCCCO Code of Ethics

 (i) Initial Consideration.
 Within 45 days after receiving a complaint, the Chief Executive Officer, after conferring with NCCCO staff, including NCCCO’s Manager of Test Integrity, shall determine whether sufficient information exists to proceed with a formal investigation.
 The investigation shall not proceed without first having received the complainant’s acknowledgement and consent that all information disclosed by the complainant will be disclosed to the certificant in question and others pursuant to the investigation.
 If the complainant does not consent to the disclosure of all information, the complaint shall be dismissed.

 (ii) Notification of Formal Investigation.
 If the Chief Executive Officer determines that a formal investigation is warranted, the Chairman of the Ethics and Discipline Committee shall be notified.
 Within 30 days of notification of a formal investigation, the Chairman of the Ethics and Discipline Committee shall send written notification to the complainant and the certificant(s) in question regarding the conduct of the investigation.
 Such notification shall include the complaint and a description of the alleged behaviors involved in the complaint, including the specific sections of the Code of Ethics that are alleged to have been violated.
 The Chairman’s notification shall include a request that the certificant respond in writing to the allegations within 30 days from the date of notification.
-Unless the Ethics and Discipline Committee or a member of the NCCCO staff has initiated the proceedings itself, the Chairman’s notification shall include the name of the complainant.
 The Chairman’s notification shall be sent by traceable courier.

 (iii) Response to Complaint.
 The certificant’s response to the complaint shall contain complete information concerning the complaint.
 The certificant’s failure to respond to the complaint or lack of cooperation shall not prevent the continuation of the investigation as the Ethics and Discipline Committee deems appropriate.